Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

-This clnical course focuses on the integration of systems thinking when engaging in clinical nursing leadership and the application of systems theory in analyzing dynamic health systems.
-This course immerses the student in a clinical microsystem to facilitate the development of the clinical nurse leader role with an aggregate focus (e.g., long term care, community/public health agencies; amubulatory care clinics; health centers; schools; and acute care settings).
+This clinical course focuses on the integration of systems thinking when engaging in clinical nursing leadership and the application of systems theory in analyzing dynamic health systems.
+This course immerses the student in a clinical microsystem to facilitate the development of the clinical nurse leader role with an aggregate focus (e.g., long term care, community/public health agencies; ambulatory care clinics; health centers; schools; and acute care settings).
 Prereq: majors only.
 Special fee.

 Co-requisite: NURS 952

 This course focuses on frameworks for the collection and analysis of quality data.
 Students are introduced to the creation and execution of action plans for quality improvement at the microsystem level.
 Changing processes, structures and outcomes using date are emphasized.
 Prereq: majors only.

 NURS 955 - Practicum in Advanced Nursing Practice

 Students acquire the specialty knowledge and skills required in the area of their master's study.
 Students work with their faculty mentor to propose performance competencies, learning activities, settings, and resource persons for this supervised practicum.
 Practicum must include a minimum of 112 hours of supervised practice.
 May be repeated.
 Must hold RN license in state of practicum.
 Prereq: majors only.
 Special fee.